dayanjr/Data_Structures_Tutorials/cse_final_p_tutorial/linked_list_tutorial/2-linked_list.md

     }
 }
 ```
-## methods of removing elements from linked list
+## Methods of removing elements from a linked list
 Clear(): This method is used to remove all nodes from the LinkedList.
 Remove(LinkedListNode): This method is used to remove the specified node from the LinkedList.
 Remove(T): This method is used to remove the first occurrence of the specified value from the LinkedList.
 RemoveFirst(): This method is used to remove the node at the start of the LinkedList.
 RemoveLast(): This method is used to remove the node at the end of the LinkedList.
-code exemple:
+code example:
 ```csharp
 using System;
 using System.Collections.Generic;